Omar Rudberg: 2022

 In April, Rudberg collaborated with Benjamin Ingrosso and released the single "La Incondicional (From Benjamin's)".
-In May 2022, Rudberg released his first solo album OMR, which featured the single he released at the beginning of the same year "Mi casa su casa," and the song "Moving Like That" with which he participated in Melodifestivalen 2022 as well as "La Incondicional."
+In May 2022, Rudberg released his first solo album, OMR, which featured the single he released at the beginning of the same year "Mi casa su casa," and the song "Moving Like That", with which he participated in Melodifestivalen 2022, as well as "La Incondicional."
 In June 2022, he released the single "Nakna" with Victoria Nadine, followed by "Todo de ti (All That She Wants)" in July.
 In November 2022, the second season of Young Royals debuted on Netflix.
 Alongside the season, he released the single "Simon's Song", an original song written for the show and sung by Rudberg in the show.

 In December 2022, Rudberg appeared on The Tonight Show Starring Jimmy Fallon with Young Royals costar Edvin Ryding.
 Later, it was announced that Young Royals had been renewed for a third and final season with Rudberg again reprising his role as Simon Eriksson.
 It was also announced that Rudberg had been cast as Dante in his first feature film, Karusell, which was released in October 2023.

 2023

 In January 2023, he released the single "Call Me by Your Name" featuring Claudia Neuser.
 In March 2023, Rudberg released the single "I'm So Excited", which featured the live version of this song that Rudberg performed in February at the 2023 QX Gay Gala.
 Additionally in March, Rudberg released the EP Mi Casa Su Casa (Remixes).

 Rudberg released the single "She Fell in Love In the Summer" in April 2023.
 In April, Rudberg was also named Best Dressed Man of the Year at Elle-galan, the annual gala for Swedish Elle.
 In June 2023, Rudberg released the acoustic version of "She Fell In Love In The Summer".
 He was also featured by FDVM in their single "All In My Head".
 Also in June, Rudberg released the single "Happier".

 In July 2023, Rudberg released the single "She Fell In Love In The Summer (Additional Versions)."
 In September 2023, Rudberg released "Happier (Remixes)."
-In October 2023, Rudberg released "Coast Side (Carousel Remix), which was used in Karusell's end credits.
+In October 2023, Rudberg released "Coast Side (Carousel Remix), which was used in Karusells end credits.
 The film Karusell was released for theaters first in Sweden and then in other countries.
-Additionally in October, Rudberg released the single "Off My Mind (featuring Jubël)."
+Additionally, in October, Rudberg released the single "Off My Mind (featuring Jubël)."